olewsaa/amateur-radio/DMR/README.md

 not support writing to the 1701.
 In addition the buttons need to programmed using the official CPE.

-Unfortunately the software only run under windows, so either use Virtual Box (or another virtual machine platform) to run the windows software.
+Unfortunately the software only run under windows, so if you run Linux either use Virtual Box (or another virtual machine platform) to run the windows software.
 Using VirtualBox running Win10 and with the correct mapping of the USB devices it works th no issues.

 ### Mapping, names and geolocation